Macroinvertebrates Projects

 Factors influencing temperature and flow stability in the Headwater streams of the upper Delaware watershed and potential consequences for genetic biodiversity and ecosystem function.

-In August of 2024, we were awarded a Delaware Watershed Conservation Fund grant to continue researching headwater streams in the Delaware.
+In August of 2024, we were awarded a Delaware Watershed Conservation Fund grant to continue researching headwater streams of the Delaware River.
 This work will examine how temperature and flow fluctuations impact genetic biodiversity and function and will then use the data we collect to create a watershed geospatial model to predict headwater stream resilience in response to temperature changes and to identify areas in need of forest conservation.
 Using eDNA we will detect the presence or absence of at-risk species like Eastern Brook Trout and create a species list of bacteria, fungi and invertebrates.
-Field work for this project will begin in 2025, stay tuned for more details as they emerge.
+Field work for this project has been completed, and we are now processing macroinvertebrate samples and waiting for our eDNA results.

 Checklist of Pennsylvania Chironomidae